renovatebot/renovate/docs/usage/configuration-options.md

 ### matchUpdateTypes

-Use this field to match rules against types of updates.
+Use `matchUpdateTypes` to match rules against types of updates.
-For example to apply a special label for Major updates:
+For example to apply a special label to `major` updates:

 ```json
 {